maxdeno/UDP_HEARTBEAT/README.md

 3. Detects the lost packets by checking sequence gaps
 4. Detects client failure, if no packet is received within a timeout period.

+There's a 30% packet loss simulated by the client.